Skip to Content

 How does mental health affect life insurance?

 For conditions, such as anxiety, life insurance premiums might not be affected.
-However, for more severe diagnoses you might pay more.
-If you are more likely to be in positions where your health or life is at risk, insurers may take this into account when calculating your premiums.
+However, for more severe conditions, you might pay more or cover may not be possible.

-One insurer might say that anyone who has had depression has a higher possibility of an earlier payout so that person would pay higher premiums.
+One insurer might say that anyone who has had mental health condition has a higher possibility of an earlier payout so that person would pay higher premiums.
 A different insurer might look more in-depth.
-Say you had depression three years ago but are now fully recovered.
-They might decide you only need the same level of cover as someone who has never had a mental health condition.
+For example, if you had mental health condition three years ago but are now fully recovered.
+They might decide the premium will be the same as someone who has not had a mental health condition.
 This is why it’s worth getting quotes from a few different insurers.

 There might be clauses in your policy relating to your mental health conditions.
-For example, if you have a history of self-harm, the insurer may place a period before you can make a claim.
+For example, if you have a history of self-harm, the insurer may place a waiting period before you can make a claim.
 They may also have their own policies around suicide.
 For example, periods at the beginning of a policy where a payout wouldn’t be granted.
-Or, they might refuse to pay out for a death related to your condition at any time.
+You should always check the policy terms and conditions.

 Learn more: Life insurance payouts explained